 Rehearsals begin Sept.
 26; Rehearsals will take place a few weeknights and late afternoon/evening on Sundays.

 Show runs Nov.
 13 - 17 (Thurs.-Sat. at 7 p.m.; Sat + Sun. at 2 p.m.) in Fayetteville, AR Theatre: Arkansas Air + Military Museum.

 First timers or seasoned veterans welcome.
 Classes are usually held at Drake Field Airport, 4500 S. School Avenue, Fayetteville, AR 72701

 Come be a part of the process of mounting a brand new, original kids musical!
-This is a class that is open to all youth ages 8-14.
-Students will meet twice a week and will culminate in a public production of "NINJAS".
+This is a class that is open to all youth ages 7-14.
+Students will meet once a week and will end with a bang with two public performances of "THE MIGHTY".
 You will learn tools and techniques to create theatre together while helping shape a new show.
-You will give input and feedback and help give "NINJAS" the KIDSTAGE stamp of approval.
-Let's be real... who doesn't want to be in a musical about NINJA'S?!
+You will give input and feedback and help give “THE MIGHTY” the KIDSTAGE stamp of approval.
+Let's be real... who doesn't want to be in a musical about SUPERHEROES?
 Sorry grownups, this one is for the kids.
-Show is scheduled to open February 22nd.
-Classes meet Tuesdays and Thursdays from 4:15-5:30.
+Show is scheduled for mid- November.
+Classes meet Mondays, 4:30-5:30.
+We will also have a “tech week” the week we open the show.
 Instructor/Director: Missy Gipson.
 Location: Drake Field Airport.

 AUDRA BOCKSNICK: MA, Theatre, NYU.
 She spent time in London and Dublin studying Educational Theatre.
 She has served as Chapter Director of the Arkansas Chapter of the International Thespian Society and was head of the Alma High School Theatre Department for 8 years.
 She also has been to Disney World over 10 times.